-Unlike existing learning analytics projects VITAL aims to use the new xAPI specification used in elearning to aid the acquisition of more fine-grained data arising from learner activities.
+Unlike existing learning analytics projects, VITAL aims to use the new xAPI specification used in elearning to aid the acquisition of more fine-grained data arising from learner activities.
 Formerly known as Tin Can API Experience, xAPI is a new standard for analytics that enables learning activities to be recorded as activity statements consisting of <subject> <verb> <object> in which the activity of the student or actor always takes place within a context.
 For example, xAPI can be used to produce a recipe or instructional code to collect data between two points in time: learner A viewed document B. This data is then sent to a data warehouse or Learning Record Store (LRS).
 Based on the interoperability integral to xAPI, from there the data can be visualised and disseminated across a variety of compatible devices such as tablets and smartphones.

 VITAL is divided in three main phases.
-In the first stage a needs analysis was conducted with practitioners students.
-Following this a pilot phase establishe the tracking procedures using the xAPI specification in order to explore how the language learners use the elearning resources, what pathways were chosen, and which areas of the site were used and how frequently.
-Following the analysis of the pilot data and data collection procedures a main study lasting for at least one semester will be conducted.
+In the first stage a needs analysis was conducted with practitioners and students.
+Following this, a pilot phase established the tracking procedures using the xAPI specification in order to explore how the language learners use the elearning resources, what pathways were chosen, and which areas of the site were used and how frequently.
+Following the analysis of the pilot data and data collection procedures, a main study lasting for at least one semester will be conducted.
 In the final phase of the project process mining techniques will be used to aid data analysis to understand the potential patterns in learner interaction.

 One of the key deliverables of VITAL relates to the ethics of data collection from the language learners.
 The project is based on JISC’s key policy document on the Ethical Code of Practice for Learning Analytics (2015) in order to mitigate any potential risks to learners.
 It emphasises ownership, consent, transparency, privacy, validity, access, action, minimizing adverse impact, stewardship of data and security.
-The data collection is based on consent from and does not affect their assessment.
+The data collection is based on consent from students and does not affect their assessment.
 Moreover, the project’s ethical framework puts students in control of their own data, emphasizing that it will be used only for the intention of enhancing their learning.

 Methodology

 During the first phase of VITAL a needs analysis was conducted at each of the three partner universities.
-Only the needs analysis conducted with participants from the University of Central Lancashire in the UK between March and May 2016 will be the focus of analysis.
+Only the needs analysis conducted with participants from the University of Central Lancashire in the UK between March and May 2016 will be the focus of the analysis presented in this chapter.

-Two focus groups lasting between 30 and 80 minutes were held with a total of .
-Volunteers were selected from an online MA in TESOL and final year undergraduate students from a BA in ntercultural ommunicationcame from Brazil, Canada, China, Germany, Greece and Slovakia.. students (m=62%; f=38%) aged between 20 55 language proficienc 6.0 to 8.0 on IELTS.
+Two focus groups lasting between 30 and 80 minutes were held with a total of eight students.
+Volunteers were selected from an online MA in TESOL and final year undergraduate students from a BA in Intercultural Business Communication and came from Brazil, Canada, China, Germany, Greece and Slovakia..
+The students (m=62%; f=38%) were aged between 20 and 55 and had English language proficiency ranging from 6.0 to 8.0 on IELTS.